2vg/rathole/README.md

 rathole, like [frp](https://github.com/fatedier/frp) and [ngrok](https://github.com/inconshreveable/ngrok), can help to expose the service on the device behind the NAT to the Internet, via a server with a public IP.

+**But with blacklist or whitelist.**

+> [!WARNING]
+> Note that it is better to control with an existing firewall such as ufw to eliminate complete overhead.<br/>
+> I just forked the original and added this because I wanted to have easier control, even If allowed for some overhead.

 <!-- TOC -->

 - [rathole](#rathole)